Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 <p style="text-align: center">(g)</p>
 <p style="text-align: center">Figure 1: Play-Doh Logic gate symbols (a) NOT gate, (b) AND gate, (c) OR gate, (d) NAND gate, (e) NOR gate, (f) XOR gate, (g) XNOR gate.</p>
 #### In-Depth Gate Analysis
+- Evaluate the accepted logic gate symbol for the selected gate.
+	- Is it sensible?
+That is, does its form help in expressing the gateʼs functionality (e.g., truth table)?
+	- Is it aesthetically pleasing?
+Why?
+(Note: this is a personal opinion)
+- Evaluate and discuss your novel logic gate symbol for the selected gate.
+	- Is it sensible?
+Does its form help in expressing the gateʼs functionality or is it sensible in another way?
+		- Compare and contrast the sensibility of your novel symbol to the accepted symbol.
+Make the case for how it might be better, and/or how it might be worse.
+	- Is it aesthetically pleasing?
+Why?
+(Note: this is a personal opinion)
+		- Compare and contrast the aesthetics of your novel symbol to the accepted symbol.
+Make the case for how it is aesthetically better, and/or how it is worse, in your view